Robert Highmore, Partner

 Robert is a founder member and past Chair of the Property Litigation Association and a member and past founder Chair of the Commercial Real Estate Legal Association.
-He is a Liveryman of the Worshipful Company of Chartered Surveyors and a a Trustee of St Olave’s & St Savoiur’s Schools Foundation.
+He is a member of The Chartered Surveyors’ Company and a Trustee of the St Olave’s & St Saviour’s Schools Foundation.

 Robert is admitted to practise in England and Wales.